BenLiu983/Infant_Formula_Brand_Prediction/README.md

 * Upsampling due to the imbalanced dataset.

-* Gridsearch to tune the hyperparameters.
+* GridSearchCV to tune the hyperparameters.

 ## 6. Data Cleaning